aldraco/fccTimeCoordinatorApp/README.md

 ## Contribution Guidelines

 This project is open source and provides multiple ways to make meaningful contributions.
-This application couldn't exist without the help of many contributor, and we want you to feel like you can contribute and make a difference.
+This application couldn't exist without the help of many contributors, and we want you to feel like you can help out and make a difference.

 ### Ways to Contribute